 But how do we stop the plastic madness?

 Another big step we can make is to recognize the term “single use.”
 We’ve been conditioned to think that using something once then disposing of it is normal.
-Identify where single use plastics are creeping into your life.
+Identify where single use plastic is creeping into your life and reduce what you bring home.
 Is it plastic shopping bags?
 Plastic bottles?
 Packaging?
 Once you recognize this, you can start to take steps to eliminate these items.

-20+ ways to reduce the amount of plastic in your life
+20+ ways to reduce plastic use in your life

 Instead of bringing mayonnaise and mustard and relish home in plastic bottles and jars, learn to make your own.
 Same goes for salad dressings.
 Will you still be buying some ingredients in plastic?
 Probably.
 But it will be far fewer containers than if you were buying individual condiments.